A Common Mistake That Everyone Makes

 I will not uncover a big secret saying that every paper you write should have a thesis statement.
 And I’m almost sure that most of you rack your brain every time you come to the part in your work where it is time to make it.
 It has to be good, it has to be persuasive, it has to impress your professor and simply make your paper look better organized and completed.
 You start pondering how to write it well, how to satisfy the professor’s expectations, and what exactly to write there.
 A familiar situation, isn’t it?
 However, what if I told you that you already know what to do to get a good thesis statement?
 What if I told you that the ideal formula is so obvious and simple that most people just don’t notice it and look for ideas elsewhere?
 Don’t believe me?
 Ok, let me prove it to you, and you will see that the answer has always been near you.

 So, the first thing we need to discuss is - What is a thesis statement?
 You will answer - Well, it is a couple of sentences which briefly claim the main position.
 And that will be a pretty correct definition.
-So, all you need to do is to rephrase the topic of your paper where you also add a little of your personal opinion about the discussed issue.
+So, all you need to do is to rephrase the topics of your paper about food where you also add a little of your personal opinion about the discussed issue.
 You need to briefly state a personal position on the main idea of your paper.
 If it is so simple then why is claiming your own position sometimes not enough?
 Why do some of them look simply ridiculous?
 There is probably something that you are missing out, and to be honest, there are a couple of tips which may indicate your mistake.

 How to Do It a Right Way